 Anyone who has purchased an insurance policy online would probably know the difficulties of comparing them.
 This is because every company has varied plans and the information is provided in different formats on different websites.
 Going through each company’s website, finding the same data points and comparing them manually proves to be a difficult affair.
-That is why, insurance data aggregators or websites that give you a basic comparison between insurance plans of different companies, scrape insurance coverage details from providers’ websites.
+That is why, insurance data aggregators or websites that give you a basic comparison between insurance plans of different companies, crawl insurance coverage details from providers’ websites.
 But that is not where they stop; they also clean the data and then arrange it into data fields, thus making it easier to compare and eventually, select the most beneficial plan for a user.

 Aggregators are doing a great service to the larger public, since they help customers view information from different sources together.
 Be it news aggregators or insurance data aggregators, they are helping people find data in a single interface which helps further – in terms of consuming the data via different means – such as associations or comparisons.